pola-rs/polars/README.md

 ## Performance 🚀🚀

+### Blazingly fast
 Polars is very fast.
 In fact, it is one of the best performing solutions available.
 See the results in [h2oai's db-benchmark](https://h2oai.github.io/db-benchmark/).

 In the [TPCH benchmarks](https://www.pola.rs/benchmarks.html) polars is orders of magnitudes faster than pandas, dask, modin and vaex on full queries (including IO).

+### Lightweight
-Besides fast, polars is also very lightweight.
+Polars is also very lightweight.
 It comes with zero required dependencies, and this shows in the import times:

-### import time measurements:

 - polars: 70ms
 - numpy: 104ms
 - pandas: 520ms

+### Handles larger than RAM data
+If you have data that does not fit into memory, polars lazy is able to process your query (or parts of your query) in a streaming fashion, this drastically reduces memory requirements you might be able to process your 250GB dataset on your laptop.
+Collect with `collect(allow_streaming=True)` to run the query streaming.
+(This might be a little slower, but it is still very fast!)

+## Setup

-## Python setup
+### Python

 Install the latest polars version with: